bicCluster/learning-cluster/README.md

 1. burn by command `dd` [[ref]](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx)
 2. burn by UNetbootin [[ref]](http://unetbootin.github.io/) Please update if there are methods that work.
 A convenient method is to install Ubuntu from CD (the CD is already provided, you can find it near the machines).

+[Here](https://www.youtube.com/watch?v=P5lMuMhmd4Q) is a step-by-step installation video.

+### Tips
-In the image above, the three innet machines' hostname are `alpha`, `beta` and `gamma`.
+1. In the image above, the three innet machines' hostname are `alpha`, `beta` and `gamma`.
 You can change them to whatever you like.

-During the installation, we need configured network of `losalamos` with eth1 and we don't need to configure the network of three innet machines during the install process.
-Thus when installing Ubuntu on the three innet machines, it will show "network autoconfiguration failed", just ignore and continue.
+2. During the installation, we need configured network of `losalamos` with eth1 and we don't need to configure the network of three innet machines during the install process.
+Thus when installing Ubuntu on the three innet machines, you can either chose eth0 or eth1 during network configuration step, and it will eventually show "network autoconfiguration failed", just ignore and continue.

-You probably want to install the OpenSSH during installation, so that you can then connect to the server using terminal in your own laptops.
+3. You probably want to install the OpenSSH during installation, so that you can then connect to the server using terminal in your own laptops.

-[Here](https://www.youtube.com/watch?v=P5lMuMhmd4Q) is a step-by-step installation video.

-`losamalos` should have access to the internet already after installation.
+4. `losamalos` should have access to the internet already after installation.
 Using `ping google.com` or `ping + other known IP address` to check the connection.

 Notice: the openssh-server should be installed on all of the four machines for ssh to function properly, try `apt-get update` before install openssh-server.